HERMES-SOC/swsoc-processing-lambda/README.md

 ### **Base Image Used For Container:** https://github.com/HERMES-SOC/docker-lambda-base

 ### **Description**:
 This repository is to define the image to be used for the SWSOC file processing Lambda function container.
-This container will be built and and stored in an ECR Repo.
+This container will be built and and stored in the appropriate development/production ECR Repo.

 The container will contain the latest release code as the production environment and the latest code on master as the development.
-Files with the appropriate naming convention will be handled in production while files prefixed with `dev_` will be handled using the development environment.

 ### **Testing Locally (Using own Test Data)**:
 1. Build the lambda container image (from within the lambda_function folder) you'd like to test: